George Leonard Chaney

-George Leonard Chaney (1836–1922) was a Boston Unitarian minister who served the city's Hollis Street Church for 15 years.
+George Leonard Chaney (December 24, 1836 – April 19, 1922) was an American Unitarian minister who served the city's Hollis Street Church for 15 years.
 In 1882, at the American Unitarian Association's (A.U.A.) request, he moved to Atlanta to organize the first Unitarian church in that city.
 As the A.U.A.
 Southern Superintendent, he was a leader in expanding Unitarianism across the South.
 He later moved to Richmond, Virginia and established another Unitarian church.
 In 1895, he retired from his superintendent and ministerial duties and returned to Massachusetts.

 Early life

 George Leonard Chaney, born in the Massachusetts coastal city of Salem on December 24, 1836, was the fourth and last child of James Chaney (1797-1884) and Harriet Webb Chaney (1803-1900).
 His siblings included Harriet Webb (1828-1896), Mary Webb (1830-1917), and James Henry (1832-1862).

 Chaney's father was a distant descendant of Scottish immigrants who settled in the Massachusetts Bay Colony in the 1600s.
 The senior Chaney owned a general store that sold a variety of beverages and foods, including rum, brandy, spices, meat, coffee, butter, and general household goods.

 In 1823, the senior Chaney briefly partnered with Stephen Haradan in a mercantile enterprise that sold goods to the general public and sailing vessels.
 After the partnership ended in 1824, he continued in the dry goods business, achieving a degree of success that led him to sell his business to William B. Ashton, an associate, in 1853.
 Chaney continued in the mercantile business at a reduced scale, now as a wholesaler.